 Each year, thousands of participants between 15 and 20 years in around 30 countries all around the globe join national competitions in hopes of earning the chance to represent their nation at the international final held during the World Water Week in Stockholm.

-The posters are an important part of the workshops programme and link with the overall theme of the World Water Week.
+Posters are an important part of the World Water Week seminar programme and link to the overall theme of the Week.

-Each workshop displays a selected number of abstracts in the interactive electronic poster exhibition, where conference visitors can view and learn more about the projects behind the posters.
-The authors present the posters during coffee breaks on the workshop days and also during the workshop sessions.
+A selected number of abstracts are displayed in the interactive electronic poster exhibition, where conference visitors can view and learn more about the projects behind the posters.
+Authors also present their posters during poster sessions and seminar sessions.

-A jury led by a member of the Scientific Programme Committee judges posters on content, research and presentation.
+A jury, led by a member of the Scientific Programme Committee, judges the posters on content, research, and presentation.

-The most informative, innovative and well-designed poster is then awarded with the “Best Poster Award” during the Closing Plenary Session.
+The most informative, innovative and well-designed poster is then presented with the “Best Poster Award” during the Closing Plenary Session of the Week.

 Phone: +46 8 121 360 53